Marshall vs. Charlotte NCAA Football Odds, Plays and Insights | November 20, 2021

 Charlotte Stats and Trends

-- Charlotte has played 10 games, with five wins against the spread.

-- The 49ers have been underdogs by 14.5 points or more one time this year and have not covered the spread once.
+- The 49ers have yet to cover the spread this season when underdogs by 14.5 points or more.

 - Charlotte's games this season have hit the over on four of 10 set point totals (40%).